 Day 11 plan of our New Zealand trip.
 We woke up on a camping site around 20-25 minutes drive from Mirror Lakes.
 Adding up the route statistics by Google, we had around eight hours of non-stop sitting in the van ahead of us.

 Thankfully around 5 am a decision was made to skip the sunrise hunting in the mountains.
 Instead, we packed and made us on the way.
 We stopped two or three times to photograph the area in the morning sun.
 We ate for breakfast in Te-Anau.
-After the exhausting camping night in Milford Sound, a couple of days in a row that we spent mostly in the van and still feeling sick I was indifferent to any plans ahead of us on that day.
-Already in the morning I had a feeling it would be another day lost.
-Yes in aftermath it was yet another long but very long day lost …
+After the exhausting camping night in Milford Sound, a couple of days in a row that we spent mostly in the van and still feeling sick, I was indifferent to any plans ahead of us on that day.
+Already in the morning, I had a feeling it would be another day lost.
+Yes in the aftermath it was yet another long but very long day lost …

 The famous trees with branches twisted by the wind at the Slope Point.
 That what you see on the photo is one of two formations that you can photograph.

 … and the coastline that could be located anywhere …

 We hit the road yet again.
 And yet again we stopped at some scenic point to see a waterfall.
 To reach the waterfall we needed more than twenty minutes in one direction.
 The stop cost us around an hour and a half altogether.
 Without any thought, I made a couple of photos.
 The waterfall was a fascinating formation and turned out to be quite photogenic.
 The parking place was one of the few with regular restrooms and running tap water.
 In the aftermath, on that day it was the only place where, if next time in New Zealand, I would stop yet again.